 Social Sustainability

 Social sustainability is about identifying and managing business impacts, both positive and negative, on people.
 The quality of a company’s relationships and engagement with its stakeholders is critical.
-Directly or indirectly, companies affect what happens to employees, workers in the value chain, customers and local communities, and it is important to manage impacts proactively.
+Directly or indirectly, companies affect what happens to employees, workers in the value chain, customers and local communities, and it is important to proactively manage impacts.

 The first six of the UN Global Compact's principles focus on this social dimension of corporate sustainability, of which human rights is the cornerstone.
-Our work on social sustainability also covers the human rights of specific groups: labour, women's empowerment and gender equality, children, indigenous peoples, people with disabilities, as well as people-centered approaches to business impacts on poverty.
-As well as covering groups of rights holders, social sustainability encompasses issues that affecting them, for example, education and health.
+Our work on social sustainability also covers the human rights of specific groups: labour, women's empowerment and gender equality, children, indigenous peoples, LGBTIQ+ individuals, people with disabilities, as well as people-centered approaches to business impacts on poverty and the environment.
+As well as covering groups of rightsholders, social sustainability encompasses issues that affect them, for example, education and health.

-While it is the primary duty of governments to protect, respect, fulfil and progressively realize human rights, businesses can, and should, do their part.
-At a minimum, we expect businesses to undertake due diligence to avoid harming human rights and to address any adverse impacts on human rights that may be related to their activities.
+While Governments have a duty to protect, respect, fulfill and progressively realize human rights, businesses also have a responsibility to take action.
+At a minimum, we expect businesses to undertake due diligence to avoid harming human rights and to remedy any adverse impacts on human rights that may be related to their activities.

 As a complement, not as a substitute for respecting rights, businesses can also take additional steps: